South Carolina Gamecocks: Club Rugby

+Club Ice Hockey

+The South Carolina Club Hockey team, nicknamed "Cock Hockey", is the schools non-varsity men's ice hockey club founded in 2001 by John Lipscomb and Jared Hopkins.
+Today, the club competes in Division I of College Hockey South (CHS), the non-varsity Amateur Athletic Union (AAU).
+In 2024, the team won the Division I AAU National Championship, beating Buffalo 4-1 after they upset No. 1 seed Tampa 6-4.

+The South Carolina Women's Club Hockey was created as a founding member of the College Hockey South women's division in 2023.

 Men's Club Lacrosse

 The Gamecocks Men's Club Lacrosse team won the MCLA Division 1 National Championships in 2019 and 2022.

 Club Baseball

 Founded in 2015, the South Carolina Club Baseball team competes in Division 1 of the National Club Baseball Association.
 The team finished first in the South Atlantic Conference's Eastern Region in 2020 and 2022.
 In 2020, then-school president Robert Caslen recognized the team, and pledged to host an ice cream party for the team as a reward for sweeping rival Clemson University in a two-game series in Columbia.